itsthere-academy/itsthere-academy.github.io/docs/_posts/2022-01-14-mon-i-want-to-be-a-blogger.md

 Create your first post.

-**As you can see, setting up a blog is trivial and anyone can do it ;)** Maybe Medium or WordPress wan't that bad idea, after all?
+**As you can see, setting up a blog is trivial and anyone can do it ;)** Maybe Medium or WordPress wasn't that bad idea, after all?

 Naaaah.
 Maybe one day.
 I had to revisit so many things I otherwise almost forgot.
 That’s another reasons for this blog.
 Once all is up and running now, I really enjoy the overall experience.
 I can blog from VSCode and post with git.
 So geeky.